anjalig18/E-commerce-website/README.md

-# Project Name
+# SHOPPER

 Welcome to Shopper, your destination for a diverse online shopping experience.
 Explore our wide selection of products, from electronics to fashion and groceries.
 Enjoy secure transactions, detailed product descriptions, and personalized recommendations for a seamless shopping journey.
 Discover convenience and quality with every click at Shopper!

 ## Project Structure

-- `backend`: Contains the server-side code and logic.
+- `backend`: Contains the server-side code and logic using Node.js and Express.js.
-- `frontend`: Contains the client-side code for user interaction.
+- `frontend`: Contains the client-side code built with React for user interaction.
 - `admin`: Contains the administrative interface and functionalities.

 ## Getting Started